margueriteaya/Safari15-Start-page-ja_jp/Readme.md

 #  Firefox 'Safari 15' Theme with Adaptive Colors and New Tab Page

-A Firefox theme that emulates the Safari 15 interface and new tab page
+A Firefox theme that emulates the Safari 15 interface and new tab page.
+> ✨ **(NEW)** ✨ Adaptive color theme similar to Mica effect added.
+Please see "Step 2, Adaptive Theme" for details.

 ![safarifirefox(1)](https://user-images.githubusercontent.com/22716602/211835963-e39fee2f-3bda-4bc5-9e27-b54534350edc.png)
-## 1) How to install Safari 15 theme:
+## Step 1 - How to install Safari 15 theme:

 #### Download: https://github.com/denizjcan/Firefox-Safari-15-Theme/releases/